LogisExplorer/logisexplorer/README.md

 `yarn run test:client` - will run the client side tests.

 `yarn run test:server` - will test the rpc connection, database connection, and api endpoints.

-## To-Do
-- Write more tests
-- Cluster support for api